Learning of Linear Dynamical Systems as a Non-Commutative Polynomial Optimization Problem: The Main Result

-Equations \eqref{obj_B} subject to \eqref{NFF_1}--\eqref{NFF_2} give us \textbf{the least-squares model}.
+We call the term $F'm_t$ noise-free estimates, which are regarded as our simulated/ predicted outputs.
+Equations~\eqref{obj_B} subject to (\ref{NFF_1}--\ref{NFF_2}) give us the least squares model.
 We can now apply the techniques of non-commutative polynomial optimization to the model so as to recover the system matrices of the underlying linear system.

-\begin{thm} For any observable linear system $L=(G,F,\nu,W)$, for any length $T$ of a time window, and any error $\epsilon > 0$, under Assumption \ref{Archimedean}, there is a convex optimization problem from whose solution one can extract the best possible estimate of system matrices of the system $L$ based on the $T$ observations (\ref{obj_B} subject to \ref{NFF_1}--\ref{NFF_2}), up to an error of at most $\epsilon$ in Frobenius norm. \end{thm}
+\begin{thm} For any observable linear system $(G,F,V,W)$, for any length $T$ of a time window, and any error $\epsilon > 0$, under Assumption \ref{Archimedean}, there is a convex optimization problem whose objective function value is at most $\epsilon$ away from \eqref{obj_B} subject to (\ref{NFF_1}--\ref{NFF_2}).
+Furthermore, an estimate of $(G,F,V,W)$ can be extracted from the solution of the same convex optimization problem. \end{thm}